Christiana-Asante/SQL/README.md

 <p>In Task 1, I provide an annual breakdown of male and female employees in a commpany since 1990.
 In Task 2, I compare the number of Managers by gender and department.</p>

-    Tools and techniques used: MySQL, SQL Aliases, JOINs and Aggregates
+    Tools and techniques used: MySQL, Aliases, JOINs, Aggregates